 FIRST-PERSON TO VISIT THE US FROM NEPAL

-According to the USA embassy in Nepal, Gen. Krishna Rana, Nepal’s Minister in London.
+According to the USA embassy in Nepal, Gen. Krishna Rana, Nepal’s Minister in London was first person to visit the US from Nepal.
 His successor, Gen. Shinga Rana, also visited the United States late in 1945.

 According to information only 5% of all Nepali Americans live below the poverty line.

 Nepalese Americans have an average median household income of $110,500 well above the typical American standard.